Do you have trouble figuring out how to keep your inbox empty?

 I definitely do.
-A few weeks ago, for the first time in three years, I actually had an empty inbox.
+Recently, I actually had an empty inbox.
 It was beautiful.
-But now it’s a mess again and I miss that beautiful, empty inbox.
+But now it’s a mess again, and I miss that beautiful, empty inbox.
 I’ve dug up some ideas on how to keep your inbox empty.

 How to Declare Email Bankruptcy

 - Move all messages older than 2 weeks to a new folder.
 (Feeling brave?
 Just delete them.)

 - If needed, send out a very polite message to your contacts to resend anything important.

 - Enjoy a clean, fresh Inbox!
 (For at least 2 minutes, anyway.)

 How to Keep Your Inbox Empty